kfkonrad/klone/README.md

 The format for this is `<domain> = ["replace_me", "with_this"]`.

+**Note:** Invalid regex patterns in `path_replace` may cause runtime errors.
+Test your patterns to ensure they work correctly.

 Do not format the array into multiple lines, the TOML parsers implemented in Bash/ZSH/Fish for this project do not have multi-line support.
 The Nushell implementation uses Nu's built-in TOML parsing capabilities and will support multi-line values.